 No one has ever been the same ever since.
 This new and deadly pandemic has accounted for thousands of lives so far and it is still on a rampage for many more from around the world.
 Worse, there is little to no awareness in several parts of the world and this has further made the way to its containment a lot harder.

 Today, we take a satellite view of the rising issue of Coronavirus so that you could stay safe and live through the time in a sane manner.
-Prior to that, here’s a recap of all that we know of it and just how you could do your part to stay safe.
+Before that, here’s a recap of all that we know of it and just how you could do your part to stay safe.

-The Chinese government had tried its best to include some tier arrangements like sealing geographical borders and discouraging international air travel but to no avail.
+The Chinese government tried its best to include some tier arrangements like sealing geographical borders and discouraging international air travel but to no avail.
 The virus continued to spread and it was never in the business of taking prisoners.
 The World Health Organization too was rattled beyond belief and it shot out a host of precautionary advisories on a cosmopolitan level.

 Yes, as much as it is important to be aware of the COVID-19 or Coronavirus, it is also important not to press the panic button now.
 No matter what country you are living in, please rest assured that your respective local government is doing its best to keep you safe and secure.